 I can never resist cornbread, especially buttermilk cornbread, if I'm honest.
 I mean, never.
 And there must be thousands of recipes out there, all claiming to be the BEST.
 There are Grandma's recipes, handed down through generations from mother to daughter, vegan, paleo and gluten-free.

-But if you're all about texture, like I am, you seriously need buttermilk.
+If you're all about texture, like I am, you seriously need buttermilk.
 Buttermilk cornbread is the BEST, IMHO.
 Because even if you use corn flour instead of corn meal, there's still a slight, natural dry toughness to the finished bread.
-And I like that quality of cornbread, which is why I use medium-ground cornbread.
-But I also like my cornbread tender and moist.
+And I while like that quality of cornbread, which is why I use medium-ground corn meal, I also like my cornbread tender and moist.

 Like many things in life, it's a balancing act.
 And buttermilk makes it work.